-Education Interns work with the Education Events Producer to produce the informative pre-concert lectures and talks that occur throughout the Festival weekend.
+Education interns work with the education events producer to produce the informative pre-concert lectures and talks that occur throughout the Festival weekend.
 In addition, they will work with the audience experience manager in providing a wonderful and safe experience for all our patrons.
 A good fit for: interns interested in gaining experience in event coordination and gaining experience in patron interaction.

 Stage intern works and assists Festival stage managers in various performance venues.
 A good fit: interns interested in gaining experience in stage management.